The textile legacies of the women of the Windrush Generation

 Amongst many other items, Sylvia designed and created a number of wedding dresses for family and friends including her daughter, Joy.

 Despite its lasting impact on Britain’s cultural landscape, this textile legacy has largely been excluded from the history of British fashion.
-When Joy Prime followed in her mother’s footsteps by studying in at the London College of Fashion, there was no mention of the canon of dressmakers and tailors that she had grown up around or their contributions to British fashion history.
+When Joy Prime followed in her mother’s footsteps by studying at the London College of Fashion, there was no mention of the canon of dressmakers and tailors that she had grown up around or their contributions to British fashion history.

 Almost sixty years after Sylvia arrived in the UK, Joy, who has also worked as a couturier for many years, tells her mother’s story and that of other women like her who helped rebuild post-war Britain.